 Sea Save Foundation produces a “Week in Review”.
 We know people are busy and cannot glean the Internet and traditional media for all the top stories, so we do the heavy lifting.
 Stay abreast of new findings, scientific breakthroughs, current challenges as well as successes.
 Follow our Facebook or Twitter streams to get the review delivered weekly to your timeline.

-A simple signature can make all the difference.
+A single phone call can make all the difference.
 There is power in numbers and whether a national or international issue your opinion matters.
-Help us assemble the tools we need to fight for ocean friendly policies.
-Check out our current petitions here.
+Help us as we fight for ocean-friendly policies.
+Monitor our social media feeds to learn about the issues.

 Avoid products produced through unsustainable or environmentally harmful methods.
 For example, never eat unsustainable seafood, avoid cosmetics containing microbeads and jewelry made of coral or sea turtle shell.
 These products are directly linked to unsustainable fishing methods and the destruction of entire ecosystems.